crrobinson14/crone/README.md

 There is a plethora of CRON/queue scheduler modules for NodeJS, but none solved my specific use cases as cleanly as I hoped.
 Here are the alternatives I considered, along with their shortcomings:

-* **Celery** - The gold standard for task queueing and scheduling in other environments, but adds a heavy Python-stack dependency I wanted to avoid.
-Also, although there is a NodeJS module to interface with it, it's only for task queueing, not processing.
+* **Celery** - The gold standard for task queueing and scheduling in other environments, but adds heavy Python stack and message broker dependencies I wanted to avoid.
+Also, although there is a NodeJS module to interface with it, it's only for task queueing - you can't easily write task handlers in it.
 * **Kue** - Great job queue but limited recurring-schedule functionality.
 Kue also requires explicit queue and job definition, and I was looking for something a bit more ad-hoc.
 * **Bull** - Good job queue with a nice progress-indication feature, but no recurring-schedule support.